Uzmashaik93/exampleportfolio/README.md

 # Portfolio

 Portfolio website built in Html

 This was a website built to showcase my technical skills, web design skills

 ## Description and technologies used

-Build a React website to showcase the following:
+Build a website to showcase the following:

 * My technical skill set
 * My web design skill set